AdrienBenamira/bird_classification_MVAchallenge/README.md

 ### Assignment 3: Image classification

-This is an implementation that achieves 91.712 % in the Kaggle challenge MVA 2018-2019
+This is an implementation that achieves 91.712 % in the Kaggle challenge MVA 2018-2019 (1st place solution)

 https://www.kaggle.com/c/mva-recvis-2018